Ernest Bevin, Secretary of State for Foreign Affairs, UK, 1949

 Strasbourg: European Capital Since 1949 . . .

 The member states of the first Council of Europe could choose to ratify or not the European Convention on Human Rights, which was enforced in 1953.
-Finally, the Council reached a consensus that membership should require the acceptance of all of the Convention’s disposals.
+Finally, the Council reached a consensus that membership should require the acceptance of all of the Convention’s provisions.

 However, the temporary offices of the Council of Europe quickly proved to be rather unfitting for both institutions.
-The Council continued to admit new members from the European continent and the success of the organisation was strengthened with its move to a new location on the 28th of January 1977, in the Palace of Europe (Palais de l’Europe), designed by French architect Henry Bernard.
+The Council continued to admit new members from the European continent, and the success of the organisation was strengthened with its move to a new location on the 28th of January 1977, in the Palace of Europe (Palais de l’Europe), designed by French architect Henry Bernard.
 The building was symbolically designed to “assert, with its structure and its external aspect, that union makes strength; while showing, with its peaceful and smiling internal atmosphere where curves dominate, the confident cordiality necessary for free circulation of ideas”.
-The 64 000 m² building contains 1000 offices, 17 conference rooms, and a centrally-located circular auditorium with 600 seats.
-The European Parliament, growing from 78 representatives from the six signatories countries in 1951 to 434 in 1981, with the accession of Greece, moved its location as well, to the Winston Churchill and Salvador de Madariaga buildings in the 1980s.
+The 64,000 m² building contains 1000 offices, 17 conference rooms, and a centrally-located circular auditorium with 600 seats.
+The European Parliament, growing from 78 representatives from the six signatory countries in 1951 to 434 in 1981, with the accession of Greece, moved its location as well, to the Winston Churchill and Salvador de Madariaga buildings in the 1980s.
 However, the Council of Europe continued to share its offices with the European Parliament until 1999.

 The creation of the Palace of Europe marked the birth of the European district in Strasbourg.
 Over several decades, Strasbourg witnessed the concentration of buildings with a European vocation in the North-Eastern part of the city, on the banks of the Ill river.
 The Human Rights Palace (Palais des droits de l’Homme), designed by the British architect Richard Rogers, was inaugurated in 1995.
 The front of the building is supposed to evoke the “balance of justice”, and with its conception, the architect sought to “realise a building with lines resolutely contemporary and symbolic which associate the rule of law with the transparency principle”.

 Other buildings with European vocations were built.
 In front of the Human Rights Palace, the Louise Weiss building, the new building of the European Parliament, was inaugurated by Jacques Chirac in 1999.
 This opening puts an end, temporarily, to the long battle concerning the official seat of the Parliament.
-The Edinburgh agreements in December 1992 tried to confirm the Alsatian location of the Parliamentary Assembly but the construction of the Espace Léopold in Brussels and the increase of small sessions in the Belgian capital continued to feed the debate.
+The Edinburgh agreements in December 1992 tried to confirm the Alsatian location of the Parliamentary Assembly, but the construction of the Espace Léopold in Brussels and the increase of small sessions in the Belgian capital continued to feed the debate.
 During the intergovernmental conference in 1997, France finally presented an amendment in order to fix the seat of the different European institutions “once and for all”.
-As a result, the treaty of Amsterdam contains a protocol which officially confirms Strasbourg as the location of the European Parliament.
+As a result, the Treaty of Amsterdam contains a protocol which officially confirms Strasbourg as the location of the European Parliament.

 Since the construction of the “Maison de l’Europe” in front of the Parc de l’Orangerie, the European district of Strasbourg has grown steadily.
-The new building of the European Directorate for the Quality of Medicine and Healthcare, an organ of the Council of Europe, was inaugurated in March 2007 and a new administrative building of the Council of Europe of 22 000 m² – the Agora – opened in 2008.
+The new building of the European Directorate for the Quality of Medicine and Healthcare, an organ of the Council of Europe, was inaugurated in March 2007, and a new administrative building of the Council of Europe of 22 000 m² – the Agora – opened in 2008.

 In May 2014, the Lieu d’Europe opened to the public.
 It is a place of education in European citizenship, with a vocation of making Europe known to citizens and strengthening their feeling of belonging to a community of values.
-This building also houses the Centre d’Information sur les Instutions Européennes (CIIE).
+This building also houses the Centre d’Information sur les Institutions Européennes (CIIE).

 In December 2015, Strasbourg won the European Heritage Label.
-Created in 2007 by the European Commission, it enhances the European dimension of cultural goods, monuments, natural or urban sites and memorial sites, which are symbols of European heritage and history.
+Created in 2007 by the European Commission, it enhances the European dimension of cultural goods, monuments, natural or urban sites, and memorial sites, which are symbols of European heritage and history.